Lotus of the Heart > Path of Spirit > OnUnity

 Scripture

-The miracle of unity in diversity evolved in my office one day.
-I was in my final year at the conservative Baptist college, leaving due to my "liberal" beliefs--liberal as defined by the ultra-conservatives.
+The grace of unity in diversity evolved in my office one day, when I served as a religion professor.
+I was in my final year at the conservative Baptist college, leaving due to my so-called "liberal" beliefs ~ as defined by the ultra-conservatives who were amid a "corporate takeover" of our religious sect.

 The paradox of what was happening is best framed by what we did after dialogue.
 We decided to pray.
 I led with a soft and quiet prayer.
 Stacy prayed second and poured out his heart in loud pleading.
 He could have probably been heard all over the complex.
 Larry prayed last and was not quiet but not near as loudly animated as Stacy.
 Our prayers reflected beautifully and faithfully our different personalities.
 We said goodbye and never met together again, even though I did meet with each one on different occasions.